thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 // ...
 ```

-Everything should works the same as before.
+Everything should work the same as before.

 ### Rendering only one component with Switch

-As long as a path is match, Route will render the component.
+When path matches, the `Route` component will then render the state component.

 ```javascript
 <Route path="/home/admin" render={() => <div>Admin</div>} />
 <Route path="/home" render={() => <div>User</div>} />
 ```

-when we hit the path `<host>/home/admin`, but "Admin" and "User" will be printed out
+When we hit the path `<host>/home/admin`, both "Admin" and "User" is printed out.
-to fix this, we can add the Switch.
+To fix this, we can add the Switch.

-Sometimes we only want one match component to be rendered.
+Sometimes we only want to render the first matching component.
-React router allow us to do so with the `<Switch>` component.
+React Router allow us to do so with the `<Switch>` Component.

 ```javascript
 import { BrowserRouter, Route, Switch } from "react-router-dom";